digitalocean/doctl/README.md

 ### Scripts

-To build `doctl` for all it's platforms run `scripts/stage.sh major minor patch` (ie. `scripts/stage.sh 1 5 0`).
-This will place all files and it's checksums at `builds/major.minor.patch/release`.
+To build `doctl` for all its platforms run `scripts/stage.sh major minor patch` (ie. `scripts/stage.sh 1 5 0`).
+This will place all files and its checksums at `builds/major.minor.patch/release`.

 Then mark the release on github with `scripts/release.sh v<version>` (ie. `scripts/release.sh v1.5.0`, _note_ the `v`).